-The Kitsap County Severe Weather Shelter Program is a partnership between, Kitsap County Human Services Housing and Homelessness Division (KCHHD), Kitsap County Department of Emergency Management (KCDEM) and the organizations that host the shelters.
+Partners: The Kitsap County Severe Weather Shelter Program is a partnership between Kitsap County Human Services Housing and Homelessness Division (KCHHD), Kitsap County Department of Emergency Management (KCDEM) and the organizations that host the shelters.

-KCDEM is responsible for registering new volunteers as State Emergency Workers and performing background checks, coordinating with the Housing and Homelessness Division, recommending if the shelters should be activated based on predefined threshold criteria and monitoring the weather during the Shelter Program activation period, securing mission numbers, collecting required post activation paperwork, and issuing shelter activation notices to local organizations and the press.
+KCDEM: KCDEM is responsible for registering new volunteers as State Emergency Workers and performing background checks, coordinating with the Housing and Homelessness Division, monitoring National Weather Service forecasts and inform KCHHD if the predefined threshold criteria for opening the shelters is anticipated for the duration of the activation season, , securing mission numbers, collecting required post activation paperwork, and issuing shelter activation notices to local organizations and the press.

-The KCHHD is responsible for overseeing the Severe Weather Shelter Program, training Shelter Site Managers and volunteers, managing the volunteer scheduling software, coordinating with Shelter Site Managers during an activation, organizing meetings of the Severe Weather Shelter Committee, and providing an On-Call Person for emergencies.
+KCHHD: KCHHD is responsible for overseeing the Severe Weather Shelter Program, providing training on the Operations Handbook to Shelter Site Managers and volunteers, receiving weather forecasts from KCDEM, activating shelter openings when the predefined criteria is met, coordinating with Shelter Site Managers during an activation, organizing meetings of the Severe Weather Shelter Committee, and providing an On-Call Person for emergencies.

-Each shelter location will establish a Shelter Site Manager(s) who will be responsible for all location specific needs such as supplies, coordination with KCDEM, KCHHD, and other functions as needed.
+Shelter Site Manager: Each shelter location will establish a Shelter Site Manager(s) who will be responsible for all location specific needs such as supplies, coordination with KCDEM, KCHHD, providing any desired training to volunteers beyond the Operations Handbook, and other functions as needed.

-Each shelter location will also assign a representative to serve on the Severe Weather Shelter Committee.
+Committee Representatives: Each shelter location will also assign a representative to serve on the Severe Weather Shelter Committee.
 The committee meets as needed during the Shelter Program Active Period from November to March.
 The committee also meets at least once during the summer and fall to prepare for the upcoming activation period.

-Severe Weather Shelter volunteers consist of Kitsap County citizens who wish to contribute to the operation of the program and are registered as Washington State Emergency Service

-Volunteers through KCDEM.
+Volunteers: Severe Weather Shelter volunteers consist of Kitsap County citizens who wish to contribute to the operation of the program and are registered as Washington State Emergency Service Volunteers through KCDEM.
 These volunteers are responsible for the operation of the shelters when activated.
 They may also serve administrative roles as assigned without staffing an activation shift at a shelter.
 Volunteer responsibilities are covered in more detail throughout this handbook.